zoph-io/instance-watcher/README.md

                 SENDER=sender@youremail.com \
                 RECIPIENTS='targetemail@youremail.com targetemail2@youremail.com'

-*Nb: Use emails in command line is optional if your already set up in the `Makefile`*
+*Nb: Use emails in the command line is optional if you've already set up in the `Makefile`*

 ## Destroy